waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Olivine Lighthouse
 - Jasmine disappeared after I moved onto the tile she was standing on at (8,9) on the 6th floor.
 This might be a scripted trigger.
+- **Trust the Pathfinder (Reinforced):** When the `advanced_route_planner` returns 'No path found,' I must immediately abandon the current pathing assumption and test a fundamentally different route.
+The tool's output, based on the game's map data, is more reliable than my own spatial reasoning or memory.
+Ignoring the tool's output is the direct cause of getting stuck in navigational loops.